Alyssa Carson: Early interest in space

-In 2022, she received the Florida Institute of Technology's Student Catalyst Award, highlighting women's participation and development in the school's community.
-In 2023, she received her Bachelor of Science in astrobiology from the Florida Institute of Technology.
-While in undergraduate school she was a member of the Gamma Phi Beta sorority.

-She is a Doctor of Philosophy candidate at the University of Arkansas in the biology department under Timothy Kral.
-She teaches an undergraduate microbiology lab.

 Media and social influence

 In 2013, Carson was the first person to complete the "NASA Passport Program," visiting each of NASA's fourteen visitor centers across nine states.
 She was then invited to be a panelist at the MER (Mars Exploration Rover) 10 Panel at the Smithsonian National Air and Space Museum in Washington, DC.
 She was featured by the BBC when she was 13 for her desire to be the first person on Mars.
 She was featured as the Youngest Female Groundbreaker on the Steve Harvey talk show.
 She was featured in the 2017 documentary The Mars Generation.

 In 2019, Carson appeared on an episode of Ryan's Mystery Playdate.
 She is also frequently interviewed to discuss her childhood goal of becoming an astronaut and traveling to Mars.
 She has been involved with several space-related products, including "space luggage" designed by Horizn Studios, and participated in testing Final Frontier Design's spacesuit for the Canadian Space Agency headquarters.
 She promotes footwear for Nike and home appliances for SodaStream.
 She is a brand partner with Louis Vuitton, Bulgari, and Alpha Industries.

 Carson self-published So, You Want to Be an Astronaut in 2018 and Ready for Liftoff: Becoming an Astronaut of the Mars Generation in 2022.
 She has written for The Independent.

 Carson has a popular Instagram account and a large Twitter (X) following.